 Henning Koppel is responsible for what we have come to think of as “Danish design".

-Koppel was an earlier pioneer of functionalism in design: his mission was to make everyday life products beautiful as well as practical.
+Henning Koppel’s designs broke new ground for Georg Jensen with expansive and beautiful shapes.
+His designs are constructed in clean lines and exude warmth, a true feat of expertise.
+Koppel’s designs tempers the strict rules of functionalism with organic, lifelike shapes.
+His mission was to make everyday life products beautiful as well as practical.
 He was trained as a sculptor and began collaborating with Georg Jensen in 1946.

 Henning Koppel is born to a wealthy Jewish family and showed an early talent for art, leading him to train in both drawing and aquarelle early on.
 He continued studies in sculpture at the Royal Danish Academy and later in Paris.
 His superb drafting skills, developed as a child, helped him in to produce outstanding product renderings of his designs.
 Even on their own, they form an exceptional body of work.